 “Stade Roi Baudouin (French), Koning Boudewijnstadion in Dutch or King Baudouin Stadium in English, is the largest stadium of Belgium and the stadium where the Belgian national team play most of their home matches.” via The Stadium Guide.

-Unfortunately disaster struck in 1985 when 39 people died tragically during a Liverpool v Juventus match.
-English fans were banned from attending European competitions for 5 years after the tragedy.
+Unfortunately, disaster struck in 1985 when 39 people died tragically during a Liverpool v Juventus match.
+English fans were banned from attending European competitions for five years after the tragedy.

-Famous Belgian soccer players include Eden Hazard, Romelu Lukaku, Kevin de Bruyne and Thiabaut Courtois.
+Famous Belgian soccer players include Eden Hazard, Romelu Lukaku, Kevin de Bruyne and Thibaut Courtois.

-From International soccer matches to sold out concerts, its worth checking out if there is something going on at the stadium during your stay in Belgium.
+From International soccer matches to sold-out concerts, it’s worth checking if something is happening at the stadium during your stay in Belgium.

 Things to do in Belgium: Antwerp

-The diamond capital of the world, Antwerp is actually the largest city in Belgium and the capital of Antwerp province, plus it’s only a 30 minute train journey from Brussels!
+The diamond capital of the world, Antwerp is the largest city in Belgium and the capital of Antwerp province.
+It’s only a 30-minute train journey from Brussels!

 Antwerpen-Centraal

-Why not arrive in Antwerp by train in Antwerpen-Centraal, the largest train station in the city.
-If you are a fan of architecture, Antwerpen-Centraal is a must see!
+Why not arrive in Antwerp by train at Antwerpen-Centraal, the largest train station in the city?
+If you are a fan of architecture, Antwerpen-Centraal is a must-see!

 Grote Markt

-Grote Markt is another beautiful location, Antwerp’s town square is in the heart of the old city quarter.
-It is an ideal place to take in the breath-taking architecture and to enjoy the local cuisine at the many cafes around.
+Grote Markt is another beautiful location; Antwerp’s town square is in the heart of the old city quarter.
+It is an ideal place to take in the breathtaking architecture and enjoy the local cuisine at the many cafes around.

 Things to do in Belgium: Ghent

-Only a half hour train journey from Brussels, Ghent is one of Belgium’s finest cities; Gothic waterfront buildings combined with street art and cafes are found along the beautiful canal.
-It’s definitely worth your time to check out this wonderful city
+Only a half-hour train journey from Brussels, Ghent is one of Belgium’s finest cities.
+You can find Gothic waterfront buildings, street art, and cafes along the beautiful canal.
+It’s worth your time to check out this wonderful city.

 A UNESCO World Heritage Site, the Ghent belfry is a 91-metre bell tower and the tallest tower in Belgium.
 It is one of three towers overlooking the old city centre of Ghent.
-The other two medieval towers are Saint Bavo Cathedral and Saint Nicholas’ Church.
+Saint Bavo Cathedral and Saint Nicholas’ Church are the other medieval towers.

 Canal Cruise

-Canal tours are available in Ghent, allowing visitors the chance to sit back and appreciate the city.
-Words alone won’t do this experience justice, why not take a virtual tour of the canals of Ghent
+Canal tours in Ghent allow visitors to sit back and appreciate the city.
+Words alone won’t do this experience justice, so why not take a virtual tour of the canals of Ghent?

 Gravensteen / Castle of the Counts

-The medieval castle which was formerly the home of the Counts of Flanders from the 12th to the 14th century is now a major historical landmark and museum.
-Until the 18th century the castle was used as a court and a prison as well as Ghent’s mint in the 14th century.
-During the Industrial revolution it was converted into a cotton mill.
+The medieval castle, formerly the home of the Counts of Flanders from the 12th to the 14th century, is now a significant historical landmark and museum.
+Until the 18th century, the castle was used as a court and a prison, and Ghent’s mint was used in the 14th century.
+During the Industrial Revolution, it was converted into a cotton mill.

-Visitors can explore the dark history of the castle by taking a tour of the museum.
+Visitors can explore the castle’s dark history by visiting the museum.

 Free things to do in Belgium: Ghent street art stroll

-Graffiti and Street art is not only legal but encouraged in Belgium!
-Professional artists are able to showcase their work for the world to see on large scale murals throughout the city.
+Graffiti and Street art are not only legal but encouraged in Belgium!
+Professional artists can showcase their work on large-scale murals throughout the city.

 Things to do in Belgium: Liège